The Best Light Bulb Types for Every Fixture in Your Home

-The last time you went off in search of a replacement light bulb, were you left paralyzed by the proliferation of new types of bulbs in the lighting aisle?
-Here, we clear away the confusion with this helpful breakdown of the different varieties on the market and their best uses.
+The last time you shopped for a replacement light bulb, were you left paralyzed by the proliferation of new types of light bulbs in the lighting aisle?
+We explain the differences between CFL, LED and other bulbs, and the best application for each type.

-It’s not your imagination: The light bulb section in your local hardware store has grown.
+It’s not your imagination: The light bulb section in your local hardware store is bigger than it used to be.
 Bulbs of every type, color, and shape line the shelves in a wide—and confusing—array of options, making it hard to find the right bulb for your needs.
 But once you understand bulb basics, choosing the right replacement bulb for your lamp or fixture can be a snap.
-We’ve put together what you need to know about the many different types of light bulbs on the market these days so the next time you’re face with a burned-out bulb, you’ll be prepared.
+We’ve put together the information you need to know about the many different types of light bulbs on the market these days so the next time you’re faced with a burned-out bulb, you’ll be prepared.

-Watts indicate the amount of energy the bulb will use.
-Bulbs with lower wattage will use less electricity, and can therefore help keep the electricity bill down.
+Watts indicate the amount of energy the bulb uses.
+Bulbs with lower wattage use less electricity and can therefore help keep the electricity bill down.
 Here, the age-old mantra holds true: Less is more.

-- 15 lumens per square foot in the bedroom
+- 15 lumens per square foot in bedrooms

 Standard incandescent bulbs—known for being energy hogs—have experienced an energy-efficiency upgrade that began, for bulbs sold in California, in 2011 and became nationwide in 2012 as part of the Energy Independence and Security Act of 2007.
 Common household light bulbs, which traditionally used between 40 and 100 watts before 2011, now use at least 27 percent less energy than they did back in the day while still producing comparable lumens.
-That means that you’re less likely to find 100-watt bulbs on shelves today, which stopped being manufactured in 2012, and are more likely to be greeted with options of 30, 40, and 50 watts.
-Incandescent bulbs do not contain mercury, and they last an average of one year before needing to be replaced.
+Because 100-watt incandescent bulbs stopped being manufactured in 2012, you’re less likely to find them on shelves today and are more likely to be greeted with options of 30, 40, and 50 watts.
+Incandescent bulbs do not contain mercury, and they last an average of 1 year before needing to be replaced.

 Fluorescent tube bulbs have been around for years.
 You’re no doubt well acquainted with the long, cylindrical glass tubes you see in overhead lights in department stores, but you can also find circular and U-shaped fluorescent tubes to fit specialty fixtures.
 This particular type of light bulb uses less energy than incandescent bulbs, but it contains mercury vapor and a phosphor coating that converts UV light to visible light when turned on.
 Because these bulbs contain mercury, many communities have regulations for their disposal.